 The structured entity which is established for the purpose of securitization of project financing loans, corporate bonds, and other financial assets.
-The Group is involved with the structured entity through provision of credit facility over asset-backed commercial papers issued by the entity, originating loans directly to the structured entity, or purchasing 100% of the subordinated debts issued by the structured entity.
+The Group is involved with the structured entity through

-Structured entity for the investments in securities
+• Structured entity for the investments in securities

 The structured entity is established for the purpose of investments in securities.
-The Group acquires beneficiary certificates through its contribution of funding to the structured entity by the Group, and it is exposed to the risk that it may not be able to recover its fund depending on the result of investment performance of asset managers of the structured entity.
+The Group acquire beneficiary certificates through its contribution of funding to the structured entity by the Group, and it is exposed to the risk that it may not be able to recover its fund depending on the result of investment performance of asset managers of the structured entity.

-Money trust under the Financial Investment Services and Capital Markets Act
+• Money trust under the Financial Investment Services and Capital Markets Act